-This 2 week course on General Methodology in the ELT classroom is of significant benefit to teachers who need to increase their awareness of current developments in ELT and to share ideas on best practice methodologies with colleagues from across Europe thereby improving the overall approach to English Language Teaching in their schools and, as a result, the learner outcomes for their students.
+This 2 week course on Modern Methodologies for the Language Classroom is of significant benefit to teachers who need to increase their awareness of current developments in ELT and to share ideas on best practice methodologies with colleagues from across Europe thereby improving the overall approach to English Language Teaching in their schools and, as a result, the learner outcomes for their students.

-The aims of this course on General Methodology in the Classroom are
+The aims of this course on Modern Methodologies in the Language Classroom are

 - To familiarise participants with recent pedagogical and classroom technology developments in ELT